ebrahimmfadae/openid-connect-app/README.md

 Docker Compose version v2.15.1
 ```

-## Run & Stop

-Install dependencies
+## Getting started

+**Install dependencies** Open a terminal and run the following command to install the project dependencies:

 ```
 $ yarn install
 ```

-_Note: We can move the `yarn install` step to the container, but installing the dependencies inside the container when we have no caching bothers me!
-Especially in the development phase._

-Run containers
+**Run containers** Start the project containers by running the command:

 ```
-$ yarn docker-compose:up
+$ yarn compose:up
 ```

 You can see the front end by navigating to [http://localhost:3005](http://localhost:3005) with your browser.

-Stop containers
+**Stop containers** When you're done using the application, stop the containers by running the command:

 ```
-$ yarn docker-compose:down
+$ yarn compose:down
 ```

-## How to Contribute
+## How to contribute

-To suggest code change, Open an issue or create a pull request.
+If you have any suggestions or want to propose code changes, you can open an issue or create a pull request with your proposed changes.
+Feel free to make any further adjustments or additions to the README to suit your project's specific requirements and conventions.